Renters' Rights Act -

 Landlord FAQ

 IMPORTANT: These changes are not in force yet.
-We do not know exactly when they will come into force and some of the details might change.
+They will start coming into force from 1 May 2026

-What landlords need to know about the Renters’ Rights Bill
+What landlords need to know about the Renters’ Rights Act

 The changes will affect most residential tenancies in England, but the rules relating to student tenancies are complicated.
 Not every tenancy will be affected and different landlords will be affected in different ways.